 As an experienced smart city consultant, I have a good idea as to the chances of success of a smart city project just from the questions asked by the project team.
-Thing is, everyplace is different.
-Start and end points, as well as the bit in between are all unique.
+The thing is, everyplace is different.
+The start and end points, as well as the bits in between are all unique.

-Where we add value is not just identifying where a place is on its smart path; but by identifying the precise actions required to help propel the place faster, further with lower risk and cost.
+Where we add value is not just identifying where a place is on its smart path; but by identifying the precise actions required to help propel the place faster and further with lower risk and cost.

-Here are some of my favourite questions places ask that I know mean our work there will be interesting and transformative.
-We will be able to make a positive impact.
+Here are some of my favourite questions place managers ask that tell me our collaboration will be interesting and transformative.

 Questions Places Ask

 Questions indicating a community is at an immature stage, which means lots of potential positive impact.
 Questions include:

 - My leader wants to make an impact and have a very visual digital/smart project to show off to the population.